FelixOnline/v2/content/articles/2011-6-9-accountability-is-needed-on-case-decision.md

 subtitle: >
   Whomever made the decision should have the decency to explain their reasoning
 date: "2011-06-09 21:47:41 +0100"

 # Attributes from Felix Online V1
 id: "1356"
 old_path: /comment/1356/accountability-is-needed-on-case-decision
 aliases:
  - /comment/1356/accountability-is-needed-on-case-decision
+imported: true
+comments:
+ - Usually if no one takes responsibility it implies that a decision was taken by nonacademic staff I think this is becoming a big problem and something that must be addressed sooner than later Where the duties of nonacademic staff ends and how involved they can be in the running of the college This is in particular important if most admins are moved to Shepherds bush in which there can be no oversightI think the relationship between academic and nonacademic staff and the line separating them may require an editorial

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true